Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
+Test CANVAS element is working with the HTML document | The CANVAS element is working with the HTML document.
+Please see the attached screenshots.
+[Canvas Testing Img 1](wireframes/canvas_testing.png) [Canvas Testing Img 2](wireframes/canvas_testing_output.png)| Pass
 Test responsiveness of website on all screen sizes on Chrome browser       | Outcome | Pass/Fail Test responsiveness of website on all screen sizes on Safari browser       | Outcome | Pass/Fail Test responsiveness of website on all screen sizes on Firefox browse       | Outcome | Pass/Fail